yduwcui/ai-gateway/cmd/aigw/README.md

 - **aigw** (port 1975): Envoy AI Gateway CLI (standalone mode)
 - **chat-completion**: curl command making a simple chat completion

+The simplest way to get started is to have `aigw` generate a configuration for your OpenAI-compatible backend.
+This happens when there is no configuration file and at least the `OPENAI_API_KEY` environment variable is set.

+Here are values we use for Ollama:
+- `OPENAI_API_KEY=unused` (Ollama does not require an API key)
+- `OPENAI_BASE_URL=http://localhost:11434/v1` (host.docker.internal in Docker)

 1. **Start Ollama** on your host machine:

    Start Ollama on all interfaces, with a large context.
 This allows it to be